novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 It felt like discovering a clumsy side to a perfect person.

-Then she said,
+Then he said,

 "I should never do interviews again.
 Oh, and I shouldn't create any more scandals."

-Her words made her smile.
+His words made her smile.

 Somehow, everything he said and did was amusing.